linux4sam/libplanes/README.md

 ## Python Bindings

 Full Python bindings are provided, generated with swig.
+You can find examples in the `python` directory.

 ## Applications